malwoodd/malwoodd/README.md

 </p>

 - 🇨🇦  I'm a self-taught, passionate Data newbie from Canada
-- 💻  I'm an aspiring Data Analyst
+- 💻  I'm an aspiring Data Analyst (and eventually Data Scientist??)
 - 👩🏼‍💻  Pronouns: She/Her
-- 📊  I’m currently working on upskilling my SQL proficiency and creating visualizations in Tableau
+- 🐍   I’m currently working on upskilling SQL and Python
 - 🧠  I’m looking to collaborate with other Data enthusiasts!
-- 🥅  2022 Goals: Begin my portfolio, work on soft skills, learn Swift
+- 🥅  2022 Goals: Finish my Google Data analytics certificate, add three projects to github (two using ML)
 - 🎨  Fun fact: I have a small business where I used to paint custom shoes, and now I sell stickers!
 Instagram: [MalWear Customs](https://www.instagram.com/malwearcustoms/)
 - 😋  If I had to describe myself in one word: Hungry!
 For knowledge and fries 🍟 always fries